- 12th March, 2018

 I particularly like Domo – it’s a business analytics tool that allows you to build superb dashboards quickly and easily.
 Dashboards and KPI reporting are vital to understanding what is under the hood of your business and how it’s running.
 It can be a cathartic exercise for business owners if they haven’t done it before.

 In terms of tools – I thoroughly recommend the ‘Business Model Generation’ book, a superb read.
+Workplace actually have this in their library.

 What’s the best piece of advice you have been given?